TomRosenbloom/php_cert_study/functions/overloading functions.md

 NB the reason for the difference is rigid v loose typing...

 This is a pretty deep subject and I don't have time for it now.
 Suffice to say PHP supports a version of overloading and it can be implemented as per the examples below.
-You may need to use functions func_num_args(), func_get_arg($i), func_get_args() (ihen you do it in a procedural style).
+You may need to use functions func_num_args(), func_get_arg($i), func_get_args() (when you do it in a procedural style).
 For PHP certification you need to know how these functions work hence Q6 to test whether you know the difference between func_num_args() and func_get_args().

 [distinction between property overloading and method overloading https://medium.com/oceanize-geeks/phps-overloading-example-a432dd130169]

 ### Example 1 print value of var

-(this is C, but v easy to follow)
+(this is C, but v easy to follow [1][])

 ```c
 #include <iostream>